 - Drive Rationally – Rapid and excessive acceleration wastes gas.

-- Affect of Speed – Gas usage increases rapidly when traveling at speeds over 60 mph.
+- Effect of Speed – Gas usage increases rapidly when traveling at speeds over 60 mph.

 - Shed a Few Pounds – Remove any excess or unnecessary weight from your car.

 - No Idling Allowed – Try to avoid excessive idling, especially if you have the air conditioner on.
 If you are stopped for more than one minute, shut off your car.

 - Check Your Tires – Vehicle tires play an integral role in gas usage.
 Periodically check your tire pressure, check for uneven wear and have tires rotated every 6,000 to 8,000 miles.

 - Set Your Cruise Control – Using cruise control and maintaining a constant speed when traveling long distances can help limit gas usage.